Table of Contents

 - Chest X-ray

-- Sputum samples for stain and culture, which show what germ is present in the lungs.
+- Sputum, or mucus samples for stain and culture, which show what germ is present in the lungs.
 Sometimes a person can cough up the sputum.
 If not, a procedure known as bronchoalveolar lavage (BAL) can be done.
 In this procedure, sputum is obtained by placing a small tube down the windpipe that enables the provider to see the inside of the lungs and collect a sample of sputum.

 - Arterial blood gases (ABGs) are drawn to measure oxygen content; the lower the amount of oxygen in the bloodstream, the more serious the pneumonia